-5.2.13 Loosahatchie Diversion Construction
+5.2.11 Loosahatchie Diversion Construction

-The Construction portion of the Loosahatchie Diversion began once the design was developed and procurement began.
+The Construction portion of the Loosahatchie Diversion began once the design was developed, and procurement began.
 The project was bid and awarded as part of procurement, and the contractor mobilized the crews and equipment and set up at the project site.
 Access roads, well points, silt fencing, and site work were completed.
-Additionally, boring all three siphon barrels under the Loosahatchie River was completed, and construction on the siphon structures on the other side of the river was completed.
-High river levels flooded the construction site which delayed progress of the project.
+Boring all three siphon barrels under the Loosahatchie River was completed, and construction on the siphon structures on the west side of the river was completed.
+Crews continued construction on the east side of the river, installing approximately 1,880 LF of pipe.
+High river water levels flooded the construction site which delayed progress of the project.
 For further understanding of this project, please see April 2020 Semi-Annual Report.

-5.2.14 Lift Station Rehab Design - Group 2
+5.2.12 Lift Station Rehab Design Group 2

 Lift Station Assessments were conducted, and assessment reports were completed.
-Based on this, the first group of design and rehabilitation of five lift stations has begun construction under the name Lift Station Rehab Group Design and Construction - Group 1.
-Upon further review of the completed assessment reports, a second group of 12 lift stations were identified for rehabilitation.
-Two firms were selected to complete the lift station rehabilitation design.
+The reports yielded an initial group of five lift stations called "Group1" (See Section 5.2.3).
+Subsequently, an additional 12 lift stations were identified called "Group 2".
+Two engineering firms were selected to complete designs for these 12 lift stations.
 The designs for the 12 lift stations are in progress.